HomeChevrolet

 Safety Ratings

-The Suburban earned four out of a possible five stars overall in crash testing carried out by National Highway Traffic Safety Administration (NHTSA).
-Standard safety features include forward collision warning with automatic emergency braking and pedestrian detection.
+The Suburban earned the top 5-Star overall safety rating from the National Highway Traffic Safety Administration (NHTSA).
+Standard safety features include forward collision warning with automatic emergency braking, adaptive cruise control, and an HD Surround Vision camera.

 What did you think of this review?